mohdmuiz11/WashNClean/README.md

 c) Muhammad Izzuddin bin Suhaili
 >- UI design for Location and Feedback pages.
 >- Implement API for Map in Location page.
+>- Implement custom marker with title to indicate the location

 d) Muhammad Azri Bin Zulkarnain